cilium/cilium/Documentation/cmdref/cilium_bpf_ipcache.md

 ## cilium bpf ipcache

-List remote endpoint IPs and their corresponding security identities
+List endpoint IPs (local and remote) and their corresponding security identities

 ### Synopsis

-List remote endpoint IPs and their corresponding security identities
+List endpoint IPs (local and remote) and their corresponding security identities

 ```
 cilium bpf ipcache list